afdabro/HttpClientExtensions/README.md

 # Http Client Extensions Library

-As a IoT developer of Azure microservices, I often find myself extending HttpClient.
+As an IoT developer of Azure microservices, I often find myself extending `HttpClient`.
 I'm building this library based on my experience of cloud architecture, design patterns, security, testing, and code reuse.

---Focus areas--
 Diagnostics:
- *Event Tracing For Windows (ETW)

-Security
+Event Tracing for Windows (ETW) has two core components.
+An `EventSource` enables high performance semantic logging of events.
+While an `EventListener` allows subscription to events.
+I have included two listeners which are used for prototyping or testing ETW.
+For production logging, I use the out of process Azure Diagnostics plugin.

+Security: